 We humans are largely responsible for the dramatic rise in extinction rates.
-Not many people realise that the current rates of species extinction far exceeds the rate at which new species occur.
-The Manor House Lemur Walkthrough is one of our visitors top up-close experiences, but few know that the whole of the island of Madagascar - the only place where lemurs are found in the wild - is threatened.
+Not many people realise that the current rates of species extinction far exceed the rate at which new species occur.
+The Manor House Lemur Walkthrough is one of our visitor’s top up-close experiences, but few know that the whole of the island of Madagascar - the only place where lemurs are found in the wild - is threatened.

 People who care about animals and biodiversity, and the future of the planet find this very worrying.

 SUSTAINABILITY NEEDS TO BE A WATCH-WORD FOR US ALL.

 If habitats don't survive species will become extinct - including us humans.
 It's time to act to save this wonderful planet - it's not too late, yet.

 Manor House is a conservation-led wildlife park.
 We take animal welfare very seriously, we house and protect a range of endangered animals.
 Our work is helped by your visits and your interest in what we do.
 So come along enjoy the park, there's lot do and plenty of fun to be had.